Heatblur-Simulations/f-14-manual/src/systems/flight_controls_gear/gear_ground_handling.md

 rotating the handle 90° clockwise and pushing the handle back in and then setting it in the default UP position.

-> **Note:** Hook position also affects the AoA indexer and approach lights, making them flash with
+> 💡 Hook position also affects the AoA indexer and approach lights, making them flash with
 > gear down if the hook is not also down.
 This feature can be disabled using the HOOK BYPASS switch
 > on the Master Light Control Panel.